IMF's Georgieva underscores need to help Africa, other emerging markets

 G20 officials and Paris Club creditors agreed on Wednesday to suspend debt service payments for the world's poorest countries through the end of the year, a move matched by a group of hundreds of private creditors.
 But finance ministers and a growing chorus of non-profit groups are calling for broader debt relief to help other low- and middle-income countries that are also plagued by high debt burdens as they brace for worsening pandemic impacts.

 Coronavirus cases in Africa could shoot up from thousands now to 10 million within three to six months according to provisional modeling, a regional World Health Organization (WHO) official said on Thursday.
-Speaking after a meeting of the IMF's steering committee, Georgieva told a videoconference news briefing on Thursday that the IMF and the World Bank were looking at ways to ease the burden on other countries that also faced a high debt burden.
+Speaking after a meeting of the IMF's steering committee, Georgieva told a videoconference news briefing on Thursday that the IMF and the World Bank were looking at ways to "ease the burden" on other countries saddled with high debt levels.

 He said he "strongly supported" Wednesday's debt relief decision by the Group of 20 major economies and the Paris Club, and urged private creditors to take part on a voluntary basis.
 Enhanced disclosure by borrowers and creditors of public and publicly guaranteed debt would allow detailed analyses of debt sustainability levels by the IMF and World Bank, he said, paving the way for "further action on debt as needed."